-- After testing units, test their integration.
+- Tests the integration of units as a whole.

 - Integrate units in one subsystem.

 - Then integrate the subsystems.

 - Test through a defined interface.

 - Focus on showing that functionality accessed through interfaces is correct.

 - Subsystems: "Top-Level" Class, API

 - System: API, GUI, CLI, ...